It takes all of us. Every gift makes a difference.

 As an independent school, we rely on gifts from our community to help bridge the gap between the cost of an RCDS education and tuition.
 Annual Giving also allows us to recruit and retain outstanding faculty, offer financial aid to deserving students, and fund programs in the arts, athletics, community service, and sustainability, to name a few.

-The RCDS Annual Fund has grown from $841,000 in 1993-94 to over $4 million in 2014-15.
-During this 22-year period, the annual giving program has raised over $56 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.
+The RCDS Annual Fund has grown from $841,000 in 1993-94 to over $3 million in 2016-17.
+During this 23-year period, the annual giving program has raised over $60 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.

-Like most independent day schools, RCDS remains “tuition-driven” as 88.1 percent of income derives from tuition.
+Like most independent day schools, RCDS remains "tuition-driven" as 83 percent of income derives from tuition.
 The School annually draws 4 percent of a rolling twenty quarter average from the RCDS Endowment Fund.
-This year, the endowment will provide $1,567,900 or 4.3 percent of the operating budget’s income.
-The RCDS Endowment Fund has recovered extremely well from the 2009 fiscal crisis, and significant funds have been added to the endowment through the Building on Excellence capital campaign and subsequent senior gift campaigns.
-The School also is debt-free, having retired its tax-exempt debt in 2010.
+This year, the endowment will provide $1.8 million or 5 percent of the operating budget's income.
+The RCDS Endowment continues to grow through capital and senior gift campaigns.
+The School also is debt-free.

-In addition, the Board continues to be committed to supporting the School’s various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 141 students with $4,483,500 in need-based scholarships.
-This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, the Past Parents Scholarship Fund, and several other annual giving donations specifically for financial aid.
+In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 143 students with $5.6 million in need-based aid.
+This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, and several other annual giving donations specifically for financial aid.

 Annual Giving helps to cover the costs of educating students that exceed tuition.
 It also supports all areas of the school, including academics, arts, athletics, drama, technology, faculty and staff salaries and benefits, as well as financial aid.
 Annual gifts are solicited and given every year to support these programs.